Healthy Homes Assessment Marewa

 • Zone 3 Zone 3 North Island Taupo, Central Plateau and the entire South Island – ceiling R 3.3, underfloor R 1.3

-Check out the complete details of this Healthy Homes insulation standard.
+See the full details of the Healthy Homes insulation quality.

 Marewa Moisture Ingress & Drainage

-Learn more about the Healthy Homes moisture ingress and drainage quality.
+See the full details of The Healthy Homes moisture ingress and drainage standard.

 moisture ingress and drainage inspection